 The University of Washington’s Office of Student Financial Aid has a variety of need-based funding available to prospective and current students.
-The information provided here is for M.A. and Ph.D. students.
+The information provided here is for M.A./Ph.D. and Ph.D. students.

 Teaching and Research Assistantships

-The Department maintains approximately 35-40 assistantships, which are merit-based awards available to students in the M.A. and Ph.D. programs.
+The Department maintains approximately 35-40 assistantships, which are merit-based awards available to students in the M.A./Ph.D. and Ph.D. programs.
 The vast majority of these are teaching assistantships (TAships), where graduate students assist in the teaching of undergraduate courses and receive a salary for their teaching.
 A few of these assistantships are for research (RAships).
 These students receive a salary for providing assistance to faculty research projects.
-Graduate students also work in the department’s undergraduate advising office as Graduate Staff Assistant Advisors.

-Students entering our M.A. program with an assistantship receive two years of assistance; if subsequently admitted to the Ph.D. program with an assistantship, they receive an additional three years of support.
-Those entering the Ph.D. program with an assistantship receive four years of support.
+Students entering the Ph.D. program with an assistantship receive four years of support.
 Students admitted to the M.A./Ph.D. track with an assistantship receive five years of funding.
-Anywhere from 6-12 assistantships will be available to incoming students in any given year.
 Continued support is always contingent on satisfactory progress in the graduate program.

-Applicants to the M.A., M.A./Ph.D., and Ph.D. programs are automatically considered for graduate assistantships.
+Applicants to the M.A./Ph.D.,and Ph.D. programs are automatically considered for graduate assistantships.
 Funding in subsequent years is renewable based on satisfactory progress in the program.

 International Students (non-U.S. Citizens) and Assistantships